ARISE Detroit!

 The coalition is a way to link together the hundreds of programs and agencies working to combat child and family issues – violence, parenting, illiteracy, education, drug abuse, community development, youth mentoring, etc. — to produce more resources, more volunteers and more help for the people who need it.
-ARISE will create a massive community wide movement, supported by people, non-profit groups, the media and individuals, to offer hope and let people know that they can play a personal role in improving their communities.
+ARISE Detroit! intends to create a massive community wide movement, supported by people, non-profit groups, the media and individuals, to offer hope and let people know that they can play a personal role in improving their communities.

 The project began with a $300,000 grant from the Skillman Foundation, one of its founding partners.
 The coalition grew out of brainstorming sessions the foundation began hosting after Bill Cosby's January 2005 town meeting where he challenged black Detroiters to stop blaming white people for problems they could solve themselves.

-ARISE will ask its volunteers to find a place with an existing service agency that will make use of their talents.
+ARISE Detroit! will ask its volunteers to find a place with an existing service agency that will make use of their talents.
 That could mean mentoring, tutoring, advising on health matters, combating illiteracy, teaching financial literacy, resolving conflicts, or supporting recreation centers.
-And ARISE also will help connect city residents who need help with the organizations that provide it.
+ARISE Detroit! will also help connect city residents who need help with the organizations that provide it.